The-going/evlproject/content/core/benchmarks/_index.md

 /*
  * Caution: the following output was produced by running the test only
  * a few seconds on an idle EVL-enabled system: the results displayed do not
- * reflect the worst case latency (which is higher) on this platform.
+ * reflect the worst case latency (which is higher) on this platform when
+ * the test runs long enough under proper stress load.
  */
 # latmus -Z zephyr -I gpiochip0,23 -O gpiochip0,24
-warming up on CPU1...
 connecting to latmon at 192.168.3.60:2306...
-RTT|  00:00:02  (oob-gpio, 1000 us period, priority 90, CPU1)
+RTT|  00:00:02  (oob-gpio, 1000 us period, priority 98, CPU1)
 RTH|----lat min|----lat avg|----lat max|-overrun|---msw|---lat best|--lat worst
 RTD|     11.541|     15.627|     18.125|       0|     0|     11.541|     18.125
 RTD|     10.916|     15.617|     30.950|       0|     0|     10.916|     30.950